 Division of Vital Records

 How do I obtain a copy of an autopsy report?

 Under Maryland law, autopsy reports are public records.
 To get a copy of an autopsy report and toxicology results (if any), the fee for first-degree family members is $30 and $120 for all others.

 To request a copy, complete the OCME Report Request Form or write a letter with the name of the decedent, your relationship to the decedent, the decedent’s date of death, and where to send the report.
 Send along with a check or money order to:

 Baltimore, Maryland 21223

-Requests for other information or material shall be accompanied by a court order or subpoena unless the Custodian of Records determines compelling circumstances exist warranting the release of materials.
-If releasable, the contents of the file will be copied at a cost.
+Requests for other information or material must be accompanied by a court order or subpoena unless the Custodian of Records determines that compelling circumstances warrant the release of materials.
+If releasable, the contents will be copied at a cost.